-Location: <a href="mailto:

-Hours: Monday-Friday, < Time - Time >

-Saturday, < Time - Time >
+Location: Insert location> Hours: Monday-Friday, Time > Time > Saturday, Time > Time > Time

-Sunday, < Time - Time >

 Please do not bring any donations, food or clothing to the Volunteer Registration Centre.
 More information about donation will be provided in the future.
 Please note, the Volunteer Registration Centre, is not a disaster survivor area.